Blotch3D/Blotch3D/README.md

     };

+Blotch3D also includes a BlBasicEffectClipColor effect, which "creates" its own alpha channel from a specified texture color.
+Use it like BlBasicEffectAlphaTest but instead of setting the AlphaTestThreshold variable, set the ClipColor and ClipColorTolerance variables.
+ClipColor is the texture color that should indicate transparency (a Vector3 or Vector4), and ClipColorTolerance is a float that indicates how close to ClipColor (0 to .999) the texture color must be to cause transparency.
+BlBasicEffectClipColor is especially useful for videos where no alpha channel is present.
+It is demonstrated in the VideoWithAlpha example.

-Note that BlBasicEffectAlphaTest may be slightly slower than the default (BasicEffect) effect when drawing mostly opaque textures, so only use BlBasicEffectAlphaTest when needed.
+Note that the custom effects provided by Blotch3D may be slightly slower than the default (BasicEffect) effect when drawing mostly opaque textures, so only use them when needed.

-The provided "BlBasicEffectAlphaTest.mgfxo" and "BlBasicEffectAlphaTestOGL.mgfxo" files are already compiled.
+The provided custom effect files are already compiled.
 The shader source code (HLSL) can be found in the Blotch3D Content/Effects folder.
 It is just the original MonoGame BasicEffect code with a few lines added for alpha test.
-The make\_effects.bat file in the Blotch3D source folder builds them, but first be sure to add the path to 2MGFX.exe to the 'path' environment variable.
+The "make\_effects.bat" file in the Blotch3D source folder builds them, but first be sure to add the path to 2MGFX.exe to the 'path' environment variable.
 Typically the path is something like "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\Tools".